doopsec/doopsec.github.io/_privesc/confluence-windows-lpe.markdown

 PS C:\Windows\system32>
 ```

-# Security Team Advice
-1. For Confluence Server instances installed prior to the Atlassian fix, remove the ACE on the `confluence.cfg` file that grants wide system access.
-2. Monitor for connections to the Confluence Server backend database from non-Confluence hosts and processes.
-3. Configure the Confluence Server service to run as a dedicated account with least privileges configured - see [https://confluence.atlassian.com/doc/creating-a-dedicated-user-account-on-the-operating-system-to-run-confluence-255362445.html](https://confluence.atlassian.com/doc/creating-a-dedicated-user-account-on-the-operating-system-to-run-confluence-255362445.html).
-4. Configure advanced encryption for `confluence.cfg` secrets - see [https://confluence.atlassian.com/doc/advanced-encryption-1115674741.html](https://confluence.atlassian.com/doc/advanced-encryption-1115674741.html).

 # Conclusion
 I hope this post demonstrates how a simple ACE misconfiguration in a widely used product can introduce a vulnerability that can allow both privileged application access and local privilege escalation.
-Devleopers and application deployment teams must ensure that configuration files are protected to prevent unnecessary exposure.
+Developers and application deployment teams must ensure that configuration files are protected to prevent unnecessary exposure.

 # References
 - [Local Privilege Escalation via Confluence Server - CrowdStream - Bugcrowd](https://bugcrowd.com/disclosures/a1086522-37fd-4162-89b2-64dec3b05ab2/local-privilege-escalation-via-confluence-server)